A calculus for modal compact Hausdorff spaces: Introduction

 In this paper, we extend this line of work to the calculus $\MSSIC$.
-Namely, we show that the $\Pi_2$-rule expressing upper continuity is in fact admissible, establishing equivalence of $\MSSIC$ with $\MSSICU$.
+Namely, we show that the $\Pi_2$-rule expressing upper continuity is in fact admissible, establishing equivalence of $\MSSIC$ with $\UMSSIC$.
 As a result, $\MSSIC$ is strongly sound and complete with respect to upper continuous modal de Vries algebras and therefore with respect to modal compact Hausdorff spaces.
 Notably, our admissibility proof deviates from the general methods introduced in~\cite{BeBeSaVe19,Sa16}.
 Our framework lacks the amalgamation/interpolation properties, essential in those methods.
 Instead, we obtain the admissibility proof by first developing a relational semantics for $\MSSIC$ and subsequently applying bisimulation expansions.

 The paper is organized as follows.
 In \cref{Sec:Prelim} we recall some preliminary notions about the symmetric strict implication calculus, modal de Vries algebras, and modal compact Hausdorff spaces.
-In \cref{Sec:Calculus:LMDV:UMDV} we define the modal strict symmetric calculus $\MSSIC$ and its extension $\MSSICU$.
-We then prove that $\MSSICU$ is strongly sound and complete with respect to upper continuous modal de Vries algebras.
+In \cref{Sec:Calculus:LMDV:UMDV} we define the modal strict symmetric calculus $\MSSIC$ and its extension $\UMSSIC$.
+We then prove that $\UMSSIC$ is strongly sound and complete with respect to upper continuous modal de Vries algebras.
 In \cref{Sec:Admissibility} we establish the admissibility of various $\Pi_2$-rules in $\MSSIC$.
-As a consequence, we obtain that $\MSSIC$ and $\MSSICU$ coincide, and that $\MSSIC$ is also strongly sound and complete with respect to finitely additive modal de Vries algebras.
+As a consequence, we obtain that $\MSSIC$ and $\UMSSIC$ coincide, and that $\MSSIC$ is also strongly sound and complete with respect to finitely additive modal de Vries algebras.
+A table listing all the classes of algebras considered in the paper can be found on page~\pageref{table}.
 The Appendix contains the proof of \cref{prop:L Kripke complete}, which states the Kripke completeness of $\MSSIC$ and provides a first-order characterization of the corresponding class of Kripke frames.